Mapping Life in 2020

 “The categories are just great.
 Nothing shows the difference in time than hair, an awesome idea!”

-Feeling confident about my design decisions, I continued onward and built upon the foundation.
+Feeling confident about my design decisions, I continued building on the foundation I laid down.